 As you look across your dairy herd, or walk through your sheep-filled fields, have you ever wondered what other animals you could be tending to?
 Here is a quick taste of farming from the other side!

 Crickets are considered a crunchy delicacy in many Asian countries, especially Cambodia and Thailand.
-Tourists are even starting to ask for special packaging from stall-holders so they can take the deep-fried delicacies home with them to the United States, France, Australia and China, among other destinations.
+Tourists are even starting to ask for special packaging from stall-holders so they can take the deep-fried delicacies home with them to the United States, Ireland, France, Australia and China, among other destinations.
 If you are picturing yourself farming these creatures, just remember even though you will have a farm, you’ve still got to catch them!
+But there are advantages.
+They cost less to produce than traditional livestock, and need mush less space.
+The profit is there for those that are risk-adverse.

 Kangaroo is now a popular meat in Australia, because being native animals, their impact on the environment is much less significant than non-native animals such as cows and sheep.
 However kangaroo farmers have discovered that there is now a worldwide growing market for the more exotic gamey flavor of the ‘roo.
 The meat can also be smoke cured and makes an interesting prosciutto!
-As of 2004, the traditional regulatory restrictions on the sale of kangaroo meat in the Australian domestic market make kangaroo farming economically unattractive.
-Nevertheless, the industry is worth around A$200 million annually.
 And ‘kanga bangers’ aren’t half bad!